dedis/popstellar/docs/protocol.md

 For now, this message is to be used to retrieve chirps on the social media channel (/root/lao_id/social/user_public_key) by paging when a new client joins the LAO instead of getting all the chirps at once.
-The user's public key is used to have a separate paging channel for each user to avoid sending irrelevant messages to other users.
+The user's public key is used to have a separate paging subchannel for each user to avoid sending irrelevant messages to other users.
 This paging is done in an effort to reduce network traffic at catchup.
 This message is also to be used to retrieve top chirps from a subchannel "/root/lao_id/social/top_chirps" and chirps of a specific user profile from a subchannel "/root/lao_id/social/profile/user_public_key/specific_user_public_key"